 Leaders in the Field

 The UC San Diego Health team is one of the most experienced in the world at this procedure.
-Our three surgeons are experts in complex abdominal surgery for peritoneal metastates.
+Our four surgeons are experts in complex abdominal surgery for peritoneal metastates.
 They have performed hundreds of cytoreductive/HIPEC surgeries, and typically perform 2–3 procedures a week.
-We have a highly experienced staff as well, including seasoned nurses, medical oncologists, and others familiar with the needs of pateints undergoing cytoreductive surgery and HIPEC.
-For more information, see our physician bios below or HIPEC Outcome Data.
+We have a highly experienced staff as well, including seasoned nurses, medical oncologists, and others familiar with the needs of patients undergoing cytoreductive surgery and HIPEC.
+For more information, see our physician bios below or

 HIPEC in the News

 Our experts have been profiled by CBS Evening News, The New York Times, and numerous other media outlets.
-Find news stories on HIPEC, along with articles published in medical journals about the procedure.
+Find news stories on HIPEC, along with articles published in medical journals about the procedure, in